-- You can read or download the current Massachusetts Driver's Manual free at the RMV website.
+- You can read or download the current Massachusetts Driver's Manual (PDF) free at the RMV website.

 - Prepare for the Massachusetts Driver's Permit Test at Driving-Tests.org.
 This site provides several practice tests, as well as online access to the Commonwealth of Massachusetts Driver's Manual, motorcycle practice tests and manual, and a road signs practice test.

 - DMV-Permit-Test offers 20 practice tests (500 unique questions) based on the Mass.
 Driver’s Manual.